-- Attract, motivate, incentivize and retain employees at the executive level who contribute to our long-term success; - Provide compensation packages to our executives that are competitive and reward the achievement of our business objectives and effectively align their interests with those of our stockholders; and - Effectively align our executives' interests with those of our stockholders by focusing on long-term equity incentives that correlate with the growth of sustainable long-term value for our stockholders.
+- Attract, motivate, incentivize and retain employees at the executive level who contribute to our long-term success; - Provide compensation packages to our executives that are competitive and reward the achievement of our business objectives and effectively align their interests with those of our stockholders; and - Focus on long-term equity incentives that correlate with the growth of sustainable long-term value for our stockholders.

-Our Compensation Committee is responsible for the executive compensation programs for our executive officers and reports to our Board of Directors on its discussions, decisions and other actions.
-Our Chief Executive Officer makes recommendations for the respective executive officers that report to him to our Compensation Committee and typically attends Compensation Committee meetings.
-Our Chief Executive Officer makes such recommendations (other than with respect to himself) regarding base salary, and short-term and long-term compensation, including equity incentives, for our executive officers based on our results, an executive officer's individual contribution toward these results, the executive officer's role and performance of his or her duties and his or her achievement of individual goals.
-Our Compensation Committee then reviews the recommendations and other data, including various compensation survey data and publicly available data of our peers, and makes decisions as to the target total direct compensation for each executive officer, including our Chief Executive Officer, as well as each individual compensation element.
-While our Chief Executive Officer typically attends meetings of the Compensation Committee, the Compensation Committee meets outside the presence of our Chief Executive Officer when discussing his compensation and when discussing certain other matters, as well.
+Our Compensation Committee is responsible for the executive compensation programs for our executive officers and reports to our Board of Directors on its discussions, decisions, and other actions.
+Our Chief Executive Officer makes recommendations for the respective executive officers that report to him or her to our Compensation Committee and typically attends Compensation Committee meetings.
+Our Chief Executive Officer makes such recommendations (other than with respect to himself or herself) regarding base salary, and short-term and long-term compensation, including equity incentives, for our executive officers based on our results, an executive officer's individual contribution toward these results, the executive officer's role and performance of his or her duties, and his or her achievement of individual goals.
+Our Compensation Committee then reviews the recommendations and other data, including various compensation survey data and publicly available data regarding compensation of executive officers of our peers, and makes decisions as to the target total direct compensation for each executive officer, including our Chief Executive Officer, as well as each individual compensation element.
+While our Chief Executive Officer typically attends meetings of the Compensation Committee, the Compensation Committee meets outside the presence of our Chief Executive Officer when discussing his or her compensation and when discussing certain other matters, as well.

 Our Compensation Committee is authorized to retain the services of one or more executive compensation advisors, as it sees fit, in connection with the establishment of our executive compensation programs and related policies.
-In fiscal year 2019, the Compensation Committee continued to retain Compensia Inc., a national compensation consulting firm with compensation expertise relating to technology and life science companies, to provide it with market information, analysis and other advice relating to executive compensation on an ongoing basis.
-The Compensation Committee engaged Compensia Inc. to, among other things, assist in developing an appropriate group of peer companies to help us determine the appropriate level of overall compensation for our executive officers, as well as to assess each separate element of compensation, with a goal of ensuring that the compensation we offer to our executive officers, individually as well as in the aggregate, is competitive and fair.
-We do not believe the retention of, and the work performed by, Compensia Inc. creates any conflict of interest.
+In fiscal year 2020, the Compensation Committee continued to retain Compensia to provide it with market information, analysis, and other advice relating to executive compensation on an ongoing basis.
+The Compensation Committee engaged Compensia to, among other things, assist in developing an appropriate group of peer companies to help us determine the appropriate level of overall compensation for our executive officers, as well as to assess each separate element of compensation, with a goal of ensuring that the compensation we offer to our executive officers, individually as well as in the aggregate, is competitive and fair.
+We do not believe the retention of, and the work performed by, Compensia creates any conflict of interest.